Awaken3d/COURSE_NYU_Operating-System/Lab01/README.md

 Goal:

 This program implements a linker in Operating System.
 Detailed requirements please see lab1-linker.pdf.

 Compile:

-    Makefile in included, so typing in terminal 'make' is enough to compile.
+Makefile is in included, so typing in terminal 'make' is enough to compile.
 Then executable file 'Lab01' is created.

 Test:

 Put 'Lab01' into BatchTest directory (For easy use, I have already done this).
 In BatchTest directory, type in terminal:

     sh ./runit.sh
     sh ./diffit.sh . .